Gravitational Radiation in Noncommutative Gravity: Abstract

 \section{Abstract}

 The gravitational radiation power of a binary system in a noncommutative space is derived and it's rate of the period decrease is calculated to first order in noncommutativity parameter.
-By comparing the theoretical results with the observational data of the binary pulsar PSR 1913+16, we find a bound on the noncommutativity parameter.
+By comparing the theoretical results with the observational data of the binary pulsar PSR 1913+16, we find a bound on the noncommutativity parameter.\\\ PACS: 11.
+10. Nx, 04.
+20. -q, 04.
+30. -w\\\ Keywords: noncommutative geometry, gravitational radiation, binary pulsar